replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 sudo sysctl kernel.panic=10
 sudo sysctl kernel.panic_on_oops=1
 ```
-Failure to set these values will result in kernel panics.
+Failure to set these values will result in kubelet crashing.
 These settings must also be configured on AL2 instance nodes prior to upgrading them to a CIS compliant kURL specification.